Are hotels and B&Bs currently open?

 The Green Pass or other proof that you have been vaccinated or recovered is considered an admission ticket for a holiday in SalzburgerLand.
 Please note that rapid antigen tests and PCR tests are no longer accepted as proof of access in accommodations.

 What arrangements are accommodation establishments in SalzburgerLand making?

-As our guests, you can be sure of one thing.
-A safe holiday for our guests is the ultimate goal, on which we are working together in SalzburgerLand.
+As our guests, you can be sure of one thing – a safe holiday for our guests is the ultimate goal, on which we are working together in SalzburgerLand.
 As soon as our accommodation establishments are open again, you will be able to have wonderful holidays once more – and safely!

 The measures assigned by the national government are of course being implemented conscientiously in SalzburgerLand.
 The Covid-Board SalzburgerLand, which includes experts from the relevant fields of tourism, health, public authorities and politics have created measures and recommendations for the hotel and accommodation industry.
 In addition, a detailed checklist for the prevention of Covid-19 in accommodation establishments has been developed, which is available for all establishments and whose compliance has been and is strongly being recommended by the Covid-Board SalzburgerLand.
 The measures for reopening from 19th May, as stipulated by the Federal Government, will of course be implemented conscientiously in SalzburgerLand.
 In addition, each accommodation or gastronomy establishment must draw up a prevention concept and appoint a COVID-19 officer.

 As our guests, please note:

 - Guests must show a 2G proof in addition to the usual registration upon arrival.
 Please note: Antigen rapid tests and PCR tests are not accepted .

 - During your stay, you must always show a valid 2G certificate (vaccinated or recovered) when using services in gastronomy and wellness facilities (e.g. breakfast buffet, restaurant, wellness area, sports area).